As a City Councilmember and fifth-generation resident of Anacortes,

 was replete with inconsistencies and internal conflicts, and allowed inappropriate business development in the middle of residential neighborhoods.

-- The City had built a reputation for thumbing its
+- The City had earned a reputation for thumbing its

 nose at environmental concerns and shutting down dissenting voices.

-- The City had recently signed a fifty-year agreement to sell a million gallons a day of Skagit River water to a bottling company
+- The City had recently signed a 30-year agreement to sell five million gallons a day of Skagit River water to a bottling company

 that had never before built a water-bottling plant.